 7 Beautiful Waterfalls to visit in Norway

-Norway is sometimes referred to as the land of waterfalls.
+Norway is sometimes referred to as 'the land of waterfalls'.
 Saying that this country has a lot of waterfalls is still an understatement.
-In addition to the amount of waterfalls, Norway also has 9 of the 20 highest waterfalls in the world and the 10 highest in Europe.
+In addition to the amount, Norway also has 9 of the 20 highest waterfalls in the world and the 10 highest in Europe.
 Worthy of being called land of the waterfalls, don't you think?

 So where should you start or which ones should you visit?
-In this blogpost we've summed up our favorites that we've visited, to help you decide.
+In this blog post, we've listed our 7 favorite waterfalls, to help you decide which Norway waterfalls to visit.

 Overview